isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2523.md

 -	Installation and maintenance costs not supported.

-- Support is given for 1 unit per deployment location
-- The purchase of pre-owned/used equipment is not supportable.
+-Support is given for 1 unit per deployment location -The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.